Loading...

 A Webnative app assumes full access to the file system unless given a permissions

-object in the configuration, then it assumes authorization to parts of the filesystem will be granted when from another app.
+object in the configuration, then it assumes authorization to parts of the filesystem will be granted when requesting capabilities from another app.

 WNFS uses directory and file paths built from path segments by path functions.